Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Interaction.md

 <!-- theme: warning -->
 > ECI is required on all online, mobile, and digital E-Commerce transactions.

-The below table identifies the valid values of ecommerce indicator.
+The below table identifies the valid values of `eciIndicator`.

 | Value | Description |
 |-------|-------------|